pandelig/personal-website-svelte/src/lib/articles/VSCodeDebugWithGCPCE.md

 Now that VS Code is connected and the Python extension is installed, we can debug.

 1. In the VS Code Explorer, open `my_script.py`.
-2. Click in the gutter next to a line number (e.g., line 2: `result = a + b`) to set a red breakpoint.
+2. Click in the gutter next to a line number (e.g. line 2: `result = a + b`) to set a red breakpoint.
 3. Start debugging:
       * Go to the "Run and Debug" view (`Ctrl+Shift+D`).
       * Click the "Run and Debug" button.